CatAnnaDev/Auto-GuildQuest-CLI/README.md

 VGLog | for enabled/disabled VanguardQuest-Logger
 GL | for enabled/disabled Auto claim box in Gardian legion DL | for enabled/disabled Auto claim Daily cradit
+@quest | anyone can use @quest in guild chat to start guild quest